Ray-Ling/pizza/README.md

 # Pizza Detector
-This program will look at a picture of a pizza and recognizre the stage of cooking it is in. the stages include: "perfect", "slightyly chared", and "burnt".
+This program will look at a picture of a pizza and recognize the stage of cooking it is in.
+The various stages include: "perfect", "slightyly chared", and "burnt".
-It uses imagenet to detect the amount of burnt areas and determine a stage.
+It uses imagenet to detect the amount of burnt areas and determine the specific stage of the pizza.

 # To run the program
 1. Open VScode and ssh to your nano IP address